Welcome to the home page for CS 547-1.

 basic probability and probability distributions,

-network traffic and server workload characterization,
+server and network workload characterization,

-networks, and simple fair bus arbitration protocols.
-The techniques have
+bottleneck-free interconnection networks, simple fair bus arbitration

-also been used to design high performance Internet protocols such as
+protocols, and high performance Internet protocols such as

 near-optimal video streaming protocols and a new near-optimal TCP protocol.